-Yes, sometimes that means balancing in Tree Pose but, more often that not, that means balancing internally.
+Yes, sometimes that means balancing in Tree Pose but, more often than not, that means balancing internally.
 My classes focus on balancing energy centers and chakras, balancing thoughts, balancing temperaments, balancing breath, balancing reactions, balancing physically but, mostly, balancing mentally.

-My teachings and my practice are both firmly rooted in balance or at least a striving toward equanimity.
+My teachings and my practice are both firmly rooted in a balance or at least striving toward equanimity.
 Meditation and the physical asana practice both emphasize this balance in many different ways.

 My meditation teachings are simple and open-ended.
 I invite my students to explore the inner workings of their own minds, to become observers of their thoughts and thought patterns to be able to more clearly see how their minds work.
 This simple understanding can lead to infinite possibilities, allowing for both control and surrender over the power of the mind, which, in turn, creates a more balanced relationship with oneself.

 My asana classes focus equally on balance.
-I do offer many balancing asanas (as most yoga classes do) to build strength, power and, of course, balance in the physical body.
+I do offer many balancing asanas (as most yoga classes do) to build strength, power, and, of course, balance in the physical body.
 But these physical changes manifest and grow into emotional and spiritual balance in many different ways as well, whether we recognize that or not.
 Tiffany Cruikshank eloquently expresses this transition and transformation from the physical to the mental practice: “Yoga is a powerful vehicle for change.
 As you build strength, you start to believe in your own potential.”

 My teachings are very precise.
-I carefully instruct alignment of the body to promote a healthy physical practice and I continuously invite my students to explore beyond the physical, noticing how their minds may react to a certain posture (or a certain hold of a posture) or how their breath fluctuates throughout their practice.
-I invite my students to work toward equanimity on all accounts in their movements, their breath and their thoughts: striving toward a greater sense of overall balance.
+I carefully instruct the alignment of the body to promote a healthy physical practice and I continuously invite my students to explore beyond the physical, noticing how their minds may react to a certain posture (or a certain hold of a posture) or how their breath fluctuates throughout their practice.
+I invite my students to work toward equanimity on all accounts in their movements, their breath, and their thoughts: striving toward a greater sense of overall balance.

 What better way to spend a week-long retreat (in paradise, by the way!) than focusing on these energy centers, striving to balance these seven whirling vortexes of energy to bring balance and peace into your life?

-Each day we will examine a different center, both meditating upon this area (and its respective color, mantra, symbol, meaning, representation, manifestation and sound) as well as physically practicing asana that correlates to the specific epicenter that we’re working with.
+Each day we will examine a different center, both meditating upon this area (and its respective color, mantra, symbol, meaning, representation, manifestation, and sound) as well as physically practicing asana that correlates to the specific epicenter that we’re working with.